nathell/clj-iter/README.markdown

 possible, and make it blend well with the rest of Clojure.
-In contrast to [cl-loop] [2] (a similar library inspired by Common Lisp's standard LOOP macro), which uses mutable bindings, clj-iter has a functional flavour, and macroexpand to the kind of code you would write manually using loop/recur.
+In contrast to [cl-loop] [2] (a similar library inspired by Common Lisp's standard LOOP macro), which uses mutable bindings, clj-iter has a functional flavour, and macroexpands to the kind of code you would write manually using loop/recur.

 Examples